Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

-One possibility is to deform the above categorical equivalence.
-Such a deformation has been suggested: an equivalence of suitably modified derived categories of twisted ${\mc D}$-modules on $\on{Bun}_G$ and $\on{Bun}_{^L G}$, provided that the corresponding twist parameters, which can be identified with the levels $^L k$ and $k$, satisfy the relation \eqref{kdual} below (see, e.g., \cite{FFS}).
-There is a precise sense in which the $k$-twisted ${\mc D}$-modules can be identified with ${\mc O}$-modules on $\on{Loc}_G$ in the limit $k \to \infty$ (see, e.g., Section 6.3 of \cite{Frenkel}), and it is in this sense that the $k \to \infty$ limit of this equivalence is expected to yield the categorical Langlands correspondence of the previous subsection (that is, for $^Lk=-{}^Lh^\vee$).
+As soon as it became clear that there is a link between the Beilinson--Drinfeld construction of the geometric Langlands correspondence and 2d CFT at the critical level, a natural question arose: is it possible to to deform the geometric Langlands correspondence away from the critical level?
+The first conjectural formulation was proposed by Beilinson and Drinfeld themselves (see \cite{FFS}): the global quantum geometric Langlands correspondence should be an equivalence of suitably modified derived categories of twisted ${\mc D}$-modules on $\on{Bun}_G$ and $\on{Bun}_{^L\neg G}$, provided that the corresponding twist parameters, which can be identified with the levels $^L\neg k$ and $k$, satisfy the relation \eqref{kdual} below.
+There is a precise sense in which the $k$-twisted ${\mc D}$-modules can be identified with ${\mc O}$-modules on $\on{Loc}_G$ in the limit $k \to \infty$ (see, e.g., Section 6.3 of \cite{Frenkel}), and it is in this sense that the $k \to \infty$ limit of this equivalence is expected to yield the categorical Langlands correspondence of the previous subsection (that is, for $^L\neg k=-{}^L\neg h^\vee$).
 A closely related equivalence (of certain categories of A-branes) was also suggested in the framework of the 4d gauge theory picture in \cite{KW,Kapustin}.
-However, as far as we know, apart from the abelian case (when it has been formulated and proved in \cite{PR}), there is no precise formulation of such an equivalence in the literature at the moment.

 On the other hand, it is natural to try to develop ``quantum geometric Langlands'' within the framework of 2d CFT, as a deformation of the Beilinson--Drinfeld construction at the critical level.